getopenmono/monodocs/getting-started/misconceptions.md

 	}
 ```

-With the `wait_ms()` call, this inetrrupt handler (or ISR) will always take 200 ms to complete.
+With the `wait_ms()` call, this interrupt handler (or ISR) will always take 200 ms to complete.
 Which is bad.
 A rule of thumb is that ISR's should be fast.
 You should avoid doing any real work inside them, least of all do busy waits.

-Mono Framework is build on top of mbed, that provides classes for H/W Timer interrupt and input triggered interrupts.
+Mono Framework is build on top of mbed, that provides classes for H/W Timer interrupts and input triggered interrupts.
 But because you should never do real work inside interrupt handlers, you normally just set a flag and then check that flag every run loop iteration.

-We have includes classes that does this for you.
+We have includes classes that does all this for you.
 We call them *Queued Interrupts*, and we have an in-depth article about the topic: [Queued callbacks and interrupts](../articles/queued-callbacks.md).
 There are the [QueuedInterrupt](../reference/mono_QueueInterrupt.md) class, that trigger a queued (run loop based) interrupt handler when an input pin changes state.
 And the [Timer](../reference/mono_Timer.md) class, that provides a queued version of hardware timer interrupts.

-We stringly encourage you to use the queued versions og timers and interrupts, since you avoid all the issues related real H/W interrupts like: reentrancy, race-conditions, volatile variable, dead-locks and more.
+We strongly encourage you to use the queued versions of timers and interrupts, since you avoid all the issues related to real H/W interrupts like: reentrancy, race-conditions, volatile variable, dead-locks and more.